cthakker/IR-Boolean-Query-Processing/README.md

-# Information Retrieval Boolean Query Processing
+# Information Retrieval Boolean Query Processor

-The problem statement is defined in CSE535_Fall2015ProgAsgnmt.pdf
+The task to be performed is defined in CSE535_Fall2015ProgAsgnmt.pdf file

 The code is written under src/irassignment folder.